captbrando/hackingbrando/Branden, the Human.md

 **I have trust issues with numbers that don't look real or don't add up,** which means that I may often ask you to show your work like your third grade math teacher did.
 It's not for partial credit, it's so I can understand from the bottom up.

 **Ask assertive versus tell assertive.** When you need me to do something, ask me.
 I respond incredibly well to ask assertiveness (“Branden, can you help with < TASK >?”).
 I respond poorly to being told what to do (“Branden, do < TASK >”).
-Unless there is an imminent threat to life and property, in which case, feel free to tell me to move.
+Unless there is an imminent threat to life and property, in which case, please tell me to move!

 **Sometimes I talk a lot.** It's because I get excited and love to exchange ideas.
 I'm learning to pause and check-in with others.
 When I get really excited, I sometimes swear.
 I don't mind some salty language, but I will avoid using it in formal settings.